 The sages say that the Tree of Knowledge that Adam ate from was of wheat, ‘חטה’.
 He brought the ח and ט that are the aspects of chaff and straw to the ה that is Malchut and ‘contaminate’ her because the ח and ט spell ‘sin’.
-The two Klipot represented by the chaff and straw are like the two Klipot covering the penis (Yessod) of the child before circumcision.
+The two Klipot represented by the chaff and straw is like the two Klipot covering the penis (Yessod) of the child before circumcision.
 They are removed to reveal the Y י of Yessod to have a pure channel of light and life.
-These Klipot shouldn’t be allowed to connect to the H ה of Malchut, that is the vessel/ female aspect.
+These Klipot shouldn’t be allowed to connect to the H ה of Malchut, that is, the vessel/ female aspect.
 Man is ‘איש’ and woman ‘אשה’.
 The man has the Y י and the woman has H ה.
-A connection between man and woman should be pure in order to channel pure light to create life.
+A connection between man and woman should be pure to channel pure light into creating life.

-The bread that is brought for the blessings of Hamotzi should be looking good and properly baked.
-The blessings should also be proper to make a higher level connection of the Y י and the H .ה The process of baking and blessings is the aspect of Vו, Zeir Anpin that connects the Y י and the H ה of the YHVH name for complete revelation of light.
+The bread brought for the blessings of Hamotzi should look good and be properly baked.
+The blessings should also be proper to make a higher level connection of the Y י and the H .ה The process of baking and blessings is the aspect of Vו, Zeir Anpin that connects the Y י and the H ה of the YHVH name for the complete revelation of light.

-The Zohar begins here to teach us about 10 things that we should do to make our meals complete.
+The Zohar begins here to teach us about ten things that we should do to make our meals complete.
 (This subject will be discussed over the following few DZs).

 1. Prepare a table that gives honor to the ‘King’.
 It means that it should be special and better than the one we prepare during the weekdays.

-3. Make three meals on Shabbat to add holiness that is above the weekdays.
+3. Make three meals on Shabbat to add holiness above the weekdays.